Need for Speed: Underground Rivals: Customization

 Players don't gain any advantage from visually customizing their car since there's no star rating system.
 Visual parts aren't sold separately, but only in body kits.
 However, players can now write their own lettering and place it on the windshield, taillights, and hood.

 The most important feature is performance modifications, which allow players to alter acceleration, top speed, and handling.
 Any car in this game can be upgraded to be highly competitive, even against the strongest production cars.
 After purchasing a performance part, players can install it on other vehicles without having to buy it again.

-Performance upgrades are divided into 10 categories for a total of 46 upgrades: